bheimbu/evolutionary_ecology/docs/source/first_week.rst

           .. note::
              You can collect over 10 different morphotypes, but at least two are required.

-	  2. Transfer one or two individuals into a glass vial and add a small label.
+	  2. Transfer one or two individuals (**from the same morphotype**) into a glass vial and add a small label.
-	  3. The remaining individuals go into 2 ml tubes filled with EtOH.
+	  3. The remaining morphotype individuals go into 2 ml tubes filled with EtOH.
           4. Label them in the same way as the samples in the glass vials.

    .. tab:: Exercise 2